scottdunnflux/FluxS3Portal/README.md

 ### Security Model

+**Encrypted Tokens**: Share URLs use AES-encrypted tokens (30-day expiration) instead of plaintext credentials.
+Tokens are automatically generated when sharing and include all necessary credentials in a single encrypted parameter.

+**Cookie-Based Persistence**: After successful connection, credentials are stored as encrypted cookies with 30-day expiration.
+This allows users to bookmark clean URLs without credentials in the address bar.

+**Automatic URL Cleanup**: When loading from a share URL (token or legacy format), credentials are automatically removed from the browser address bar using `history.replaceState()` after the page loads, preventing exposure in browser history.

-**Client-Side Credentials**: All AWS credentials are stored only in the browser (never sent to any server except AWS S3).
+**Client-Side Credentials**: All AWS credentials are stored only in the browser as encrypted cookies (never sent to any server except AWS S3).
+The encryption key is embedded in the application code.

 **Read-Mostly Access**: Portal designed for reading files with controlled upload capability.